 III.
 GENERAL REQUIREMENTS:

-- Financial assistance will be granted only after the submission of a signed application for financial assistance by the patient, relative, legal guardian, power of attorney, or SH Patient Financial Counselor with written authorization from the patient.
+A. Financial assistance will be granted only after the submission of a signed application for financial assistance by the patient, relative, legal guardian, power of attorney, or SH Patient Financial Counselor with written authorization from the patient/guarantor/legal guardian.
 The application must be received by SH within thirty (30) days of the furnishing of the application.

-- In order to be eligible for financial assistance for services provided by Springfield Hospital, the patient/guarantor must be a resident of the State of Vermont, or Sullivan or Cheshire Counties in New Hampshire.
+B. In order to be eligible for financial assistance for services provided by Springfield Hospital, the patient/guarantor must be a resident of the State of Vermont, or Sullivan or Cheshire Counties in New Hampshire.
 Applicants who reside outside Vermont or the indicated New Hampshire counties, and who have been deemed eligible for assistance for Springfield Medical Care Systems Community Health Center services, may also be deemed eligible for Springfield Hospital assistance.
+See Springfield Hospital Medical Discount Schedule Attachment A.

 C. Springfield Hospital does not engage in extraordinary collection activities before SH has made reasonable efforts to determine whether the individual is eligible for financial assistance under the financial assistance policy.